Paris in One Day: First-Timer’s Itinerary (+Map & Tips)

 Where to Stay

-Even if you only have just one day in Paris that probably means that you’ll spend at least 1 or 2 nights in the city.
+Even if you only have one day in Paris, you’ll likely spend at least one or two nights in the city.

-Here are some highly-rated hotels in this part of Paris:
+Here are some highly-rated hotels in this area:

 Once again, you really have to book timed entry slots for all the main attractions.
 It’s not just a matter of wasting time at the ticket desk anymore.
-Without advance reservations, you can’t even expect to visit most places at all, especially in the high season.
+Without advance reservations, you won’t be able to visit most places at all, especially in the high season.

 Have a great trip!